Electron micrograph of a Giardia trophozoite. Photo by CDC

 What Are Giardia?

 Giardia are single-celled organisms, infectious to many types of animals (including humans) all over the world.
 As you can see in the above image, Giardia organisms have little whip-like tentacles called flagella that classify them as flagellates.
 They use their flagella to move around from place to place but when they find a spot where they wish to stay (like a cozy nook in the host's intestine), they use a suction cup-like structure (visible in the image) to attach.
 Their presence in the host intestine can cause diarrhea, though some hosts are symptom-free carriers.
-Different types of Giardia infect different types of animals; it is rare for Giardia from a pet to transmit to a human; further, dog and cat Giardia species are separate and cannot cross from dog to cat.
+Different types of Giardia infect different types of animals; it is rare for Giardia from a pet to transmit to a human; furthermore, dog and cat Giardia species are separate and are unlikely to cross from dog to cat or vice versa.

 Life as a Giardia Organism